samurzl/Hotshot-XL/README.md

 Hotshot-XL was trained on various aspect ratios.
 For best results with the base Hotshot-XL model, we recommend using it with an SDXL model that has been fine-tuned with 512x512 images.
 You can find an SDXL model we fine-tuned for 512x512 resolutions [here](https://huggingface.co/hotshotco/SDXL-512).

+# THIS FORK

+This fork, other than fixing some bugs adds the following additional functionality:
+- temporal layers get saved in an individual safetensors file
+- 128x and 256x resolution now supported
+- spatial unets can be loaded from the full sdxl model file (--base_is_full_model)
+- when loading full model, key mapping file is needed (--base_key_mapping)
+- training can be resumed from temporal layer model file (--pretrained_temp_layer_path)

 # 🌐 Try It

 Try Hotshot-XL yourself here: https://www.hotshot.co